-Of the 308 faculty who moved or were newly tenured, Table 5 showed that 181 were movers, and of these 130 came from within ranked schools.
+Of the 308 faculty who moved or were newly tenured, Table 5 showed that 181 were movers, and of these 130 came from ranked schools.
 Movements up and down the quality ladder were roughly equal, and the range of mobility was huge.
 The question is how the quality and quantity measures affected the size of the change in the quality of the department with which the scholar was affiliated.
-We estimate an ordered probit dividing the set of 130 rank-changers into those who improved by at least 10 ranks, those whose ranking changed only marginally, and those whose ranking fell by at least 10.
-We present estimates of the ordered probits in Column (1) of Table 8.
+We divide the set of 130 rank-changers into those who improved by at least 10 ranks, those whose ranking changed only marginally, and those whose ranking fell by at least 10, and present estimates of the ordered probits describing this outcome in Column (1) of Table 8.
 None of the parameter estimates is statistically significant, although Q approaches significance and is surprisingly positive.